-This section provides a qualitative evaluation of the customer impacts for which we have not attempted to provide quantitative estimates.
+This section provides a qualitative evaluation of the customer impacts for which quantitative estimates are not able to be determined.

 These customer impacts are no less important than the impacts evaluated in the previous section.
-Over the long term, the direct financial implications associated with disconnection of a customer's energy supply are likely to make way for, or exacerbate already existing, non-financial related matters for a customer.
+Over the long term, the direct financial implications associated with disconnection of a customer's energy supply are likely to exacerbate already existing, non-financial related matters for a customer.
 These matters are typically present at the time of disconnection and will be a contributing factor to a customer's inability to pay their bill or repay any amounts owning to their retailer.

-Disconnections, or more generally difficulties in paying a bill, tend not to occur in a vacuum.23 Often a customer will be experiencing both financial and non-financial pressure on many fronts (work, family and friends, accumulating bills and debts).
-Some customers have noted the experience to be a snowballing effect in relation to their costs and debt levels in the lead up to being disconnected.24
+Disconnections, or more generally difficulties in paying a bill, tend not to occur in a vacuum.28 Often a customer will be experiencing both financial and non-financial pressure on many fronts (work, family and friends, accumulating bills and debts).
+Some customers have noted the experience to be a snowballing effect in relation to their costs and debt levels in the lead up to being disconnected.29

 Financial stress (or economic hardship) will have a multitude of impacts on a customer, from physical discomfort through not being able to pay their heating bills or being forced to go without food to broader mental health and relationship impacts for a customer.
-While these also represent costs to society that are associated with energy affordability, they tend to be impossible to estimate.
+While these also represent costs to society that are associated with energy affordability, they tend to be difficult to estimate.
 For the purposes of this report, we have therefore not attempted to quantify the associated impacts to customers, however we recognise the importance such impacts may have on a customer's wellbeing (physical, mental and financial).